techenthusiast167/DORK-RECON/README.md

 # DORK-RECON

-Is a powerful utility designed for cybersecurity professionals, penetration testers, and OSINT (Open Source Intelligence) researchers to mine valuable information using advanced Google search queries known as Google Dorks.
+A powerful tool designed for cybersecurity professionals, penetration testers, and OSINT (Open Source Intelligence) researchers to mine valuable information using advanced Google search queries known as Google Dorks.

 ---